Genuine Image Guarantee – No Photoshop or Animal Models

 Olympus Sunset

-However, even knowing when wonderful light will illuminate a great place, I’ve made images in some places where I could visit another 1,000 times and never again see similar clouds or flowers that I’ve captured.
+However, even knowing when wonderful light will illuminate a great place, I’ve made images in some places where I could visit another 1,000 times and never again see similar clouds or flower arrangements that I’ve captured.

 Correction vs Manipulation